smatechnologies/modular-training/docs/agents-machines.md

 # Agents/Machines

-### Definitions
+In OpCon, a **Machine** is a representation of an Agent **(LSAM)** - **LOCAL SCHEDULE ACTIVITY MONITOR**  in the OpCon database.

-* A Representation of an Agent **(LSAM)** in OpCon’s database
+- All systems with an LSAM installed must be defined as a machine in the OpCon database
-* LSAM stands for “**Local Schedule Activity Monitor**”
+  - Once a machine is defined in the database, the SAM and supporting services can begin scheduling jobs on it
-* LSAM/Agent listens for commands from OpCon’s main engine kicking off and monitoring specified tasks
+- The LSAM/Agent listens for commands from OpCon’s main engine to kick off and monitor specified tasks
-* Machines define where a task will be run
+- Machines define where a task will be run

 #### Machine Status

-* Displays Connection Status of all Machines configured in the OpCon database
+- **Machine Status** displays the Connection Status of all Machines configured in the OpCon database
   * Displayed in Grid format
-  * Statuses are updatable from this screen
+  * Status can be updated from this screen

 ### Agent List Screen